Eibert Tigchelaar

-Eibert Johannes Calvinus Tigchelaar (born 1959, Sint Anthoniepolder) is a leading authority and author on the subject of the Dead Sea Scrolls.
-Formerly he held the position of research associate at the Qumran Instituut (Qumran Institute), Rijksuniversiteit Groningen (University of Groningen), was appointed to a professorship at Florida State University, before becoming research professor at Katholieke Universiteit Leuven.
+Eibert Johannes Calvinus Tigchelaar (born 1959, Sint Anthoniepolder) is a Dutch author considered to be a leading authority on the subject of the Dead Sea Scrolls.
+Formerly, he held the position of research associate at the Qumran Institute of the University of Groningen and was appointed to a professorship at Florida State University before becoming a research professor at KU Leuven.